 2003 was a mostly good year for music.
 It’s also pretty much the prelude to the club boom where more and more songs are geared towards getting people moving on the dancefloor.
-Two big trends occurred during this time: the dancehall explosion where nearly every song made for the clubs had a more Caribbean sound and there’s also the rise of crunk thanks to acts like Lil Jon & The East Side Boyz that, alongside dancehall, became the soundtrack to nearly every party of the rest of the decade, for better or for worse.
+Two big trends occurred during this time: the dancehall explosion where nearly every song made for the clubs had a more Caribbean sound thanks to guys like Sean Paul and there’s also the rise of crunk thanks to acts like Lil Jon & The East Side Boyz that, alongside dancehall, became the soundtrack to nearly every party of the rest of the decade, for better or for worse.
 Now for the list, which leans more towards the worse.
 Let’s get started.

 We start off with John Mayer, an artist who I’ve been indifferent towards (who I like more as an artist more than as a person).
 I’ve been wanting to do a Target Practice on Your Body Is A Wonderland for a while now, but I never got to it because I couldn’t think of any good material out of it (it’s still going to happen, I don’t know when).
 Now that it’s on the list, time to talk about it: it’s a song about afternoon sex.
 Yep.
 Just like Afternoon Delight, but on a different level.
 It tries to be sexy and it fails miserably thanks to the lyrics, which are very awkward and head-tilting like…

 One pair of candy lips and

 Something ’bout the way the hair falls in your face

 I love the shape you take when crawling towards the pillowcase

 You tell me where to go and though I might leave to find it

 I’ll never let your head hit the bed without my hand behind it

 Apparently, this song was written when John was 14 and it’s obvious that this was the work of an amateur.
 The music isn’t bad (a bit bland, maybe) and I can tolerate John Mayer’s voice, but this is easily one of his weakest songs.